 about their own digestive systems while eating lunch. :)

-Here's a sample spread from inside .
+Sample Pages: Below are sample spreads from inside this book.
 As you can see, there is quite a bit of text, but Showers writes at just the right level to make the material understandable, and Miller's fun, retro illustrations keep the title from feeling too dense.

 You can see what we mean by reading the clear, conversational, and interesting text in this second sample spread.

 "Good food makes you strong and healthy.
 It gives you energy and helps you grow. / Your body uses food in different ways.
 It uses some kinds of food to make strong bones and hard teeth.
 It turns other food into solid muscles.
 It uses some of the food you eat to keep warm. / Before your body can do these things, it has to change the food.
 Solid foods like hamburgers and french fries have to be changed into liquids.
 Liquids like milk and juice have to be changed too. / When you change the food you eat, you are digesting it."

 Please note that if you purchase an item from Amazon, they give us a small referral fee.
 And that helps us cover the costs of this website.